FHICT-Ordio/general/Portfolio/IP/Products and learning outcomes.md

 <br>

 ### Outcomes
-This product touches learning outcome 2, 3, 4
+This product touches learning outcomes 2, 3 and 4

 <br><br>